tytydraco/yessleep/out/Stay_Tuned.md

 I lit the gas burner and coated the dutch oven with olive oil.
 I seared the lamb while I chopped the aromatics and then added them to the pan.
 To be honest, the music wasn't bad, cheesy sure, but not bad.
 I poured myself a glass of wine.
 I didn't usually drink but it seemed appropriate.
 The kitchen had a lovely aroma, and I had a slight buzz from the wine.
 The stress from early had completely evaporated.

-At least, that as until it happened again...
+At least, that was until it happened again...

 It was only an hour or so after I settled in.
 The radio.
 I heard it again, that unmistakable flicker.
 It cut off the of the dreamy warmth of the 80s piano and replaced it with what now seemed like nails on a chalkboard.
 I cringed.
 My entire body seized for a moment.
 'What.
 The.
 Fuck' I said aloud...I slowly walked over to the radio still chattering static clicks and pops.
 I turned the dial... nothing.
 Every channel was dead; it just kept playing the static.